 For instance, what sort of advice are we giving our clients?

 - Regulatory issues

-It is acknowledged that many Irish companies employ people in the border counties in sectors such as agriculture, tourism and engineering and it is important that both the Irish Government and the European Union is there to support them in an agile way.
+It is acknowledged that many Irish companies employ people in the border counties in sectors such as agriculture, tourism and engineering.
+Furthermore, it is important that both the Irish Government and the European Union are there to support them in an agile way.

 Of course the issue of a hard border has not been resolved with some suggesting the Northern Ireland should remain in the Customs Union.